Morocco landmarks overview:

 Marrakech, the red city:

 Marrakech is one of the must-see destinations in Morocco.
-This interesting and tiring city, were staying in a riad in the medina and having tea at dusk while watching the bustle and changes of the Jamaa el Fna Square is a must, is a symbol of the country.
+This interesting and tiring city, was staying in a riad in the medina and having tea at dusk while watching the bustle and changes of the Jamaa el Fna Square is a must, is a symbol of the country.
 In addition, it is necessary to pay a visit.

 There are many other things to see and do in Marrakech, a city of palaces, marketplaces, gardens, mosques, and madrasas, but the best way to discover the city’s genuine character is to get lost wandering around its convoluted alleys.